Specialty Crops Program

-The search process is nearing its final stages; we plan to interview top candidates in December and/or January.
+The second search process is nearing its final stages; we plan to interview top candidates in January 2015.

 The Specialty Crops Program at Colorado State will be finalizing the hiring process for a tenure track Assistant Professor, Specialty Crops, research and education in the very near future.

 Until that time, the Specialty Crops Program is temporarily being managed and overseen by an extremely capable group of graduate and undergraduate students in our department.